TheEmidee/JenkinsFileGenerator/README.md

 - **`slack_notifications`**: Slack messaging for build events
 - **`unreal`**: Unreal Engine BuildGraph integration

-You can also see the features [documentation](documentation/index.md).
+You can also look at the [documentation](documentation/index.md) for the features.

 ## How the Feature System Works